Ramakrishna: Officiation as priest

 Dakshineswar Kali Temple, built under the aegis of Rani Rasmani in 1855.
 Sri Ramakrishna lived a major part of his life here.

 On Thursday, 31 May 1855, Ramkumar in the presence of his brother Ramakrishna officiated at the dedication ceremony of the Dakshineswar Kali Temple.

 Within three months after the consecration of the temple, Mathur Babu, the Rani's right-hand man and son-in-law, was much impressed by Ramakrishna and appointed him with the task of dressing up the deity of Kali, and Hriday, the sixteen year old nephew of Ramakrishna was appointed as an assistant to both him and Ramkumar.
 Soon, Ramkumar began to teach his brother the modes of worship and service of the Goddess, in the hope that he might perform them in his absence.
 To initiate him properly, a Sadhaka of Shakti named Kenaram Bhattacharya was invited.
 He was apparently charmed to see the religious fervor in Ramakrishna, who reportedly became ecstatic as soon as a mantra was recited in his ear.
 In order to get him more accustomed, Ramkumar later employed Ramakrishna on few occasions to perform the worship of Kali.

-As Ramkumar grew old and infirm to carry out the difficult duties at the Kali temple, Mathur with the permission of the Rani, requested him to move to the Vishnu temple in the complex for conducting worship, and appointed Ramakrishna to the office of priest.
+As Ramkumar grew too old and infirm to carry out the difficult duties at the Kali temple, Mathur with the permission of the Rani, requested him to move to the Vishnu temple in the complex for conducting worship, and appointed Ramakrishna to the office of priest.
 Ramkumar was glad with this arrangement, and after serving for one year since the consecration of the temple, he died suddenly in 1856 while preparing to go home on a leave.